In this post...

 Once I’ve purchased the plants, I get to work preparing the containers.
 This is the hardest job as it involves removing the summer annuals that are no longer blooming due to the cooler nights.
 So I pull out all those plants and then I dig through the soil attempting to break up the roots from the previous plants.
 To make this MUCH EASIER, take the time to thoroughly water the container as well as the plants you’re planning to plant as the water will soften the soil and will give the new plants a nice head start when they’re planted in the fall window boxes.

 Above you can see the flower box with remaining ivy plants as well as a leftover marigold and one of the herbs I had in the summer boxes.
 I kept the marigold to have some immediate color as the mums are not yet in bloom.
 (I enjoy planting herbs in my flower boxes so that I can just walk out onto my deck and snip some when I’m cooking without having to go out into my yard.)

 Step Three (to create fall window boxes): Plant the plants

 This is a fun step.
 Using either your hands or a garden trowel, make five small holes, about the size of the root ball of the mums in the back row of the flower box.
 Then pop in the mums, firmly pressing the plants into the holes.
 You want the mums to be planted at the same depth they were in their original pots.

-In the above photo, you can see the planted mums as well as the previously discussed ivy, marigold and herb plants.
+In the above photo, you can see the planted mums as well as the previously discussed ivy, marigold, and green herb plants.